jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### 16 Schedular taxable income: beneficiary income of certain close companies
 The basic rate of income tax for a person on each dollar of the person’s schedular taxable income that is income from a trust to which section HC 38 (Beneficiary income of certain close companies) applies is 0.39.

+### 17 Schedular taxable income: assessable withdrawal amounts
+The basic rate of income tax for a person on each dollar of the person’s schedular taxable income that is an assessable withdrawal amount for which the person chooses to have a transfer scheme pay an amount of TSWT under subpart RI (Transfer scheme withholding tax) is 0.28.

 | Row | Range of dollar in pay | Tax rate |
 | --- | --- | --- |
 | 1 | $0 – $13,962 | 0.1173 |